SHANGHAI/LONDON (Reuters) - Philippe Andre, a detective in the murky world of Chinese pharmaceuticals, has some alarming tales to tell.

 A spokesman for the SFDA told Reuters: “We hope drug watchdogs from importing countries give similar suggestions.”

-After the heparin scandal of 2008, Beijing issued a white paper stating that pharmaceutical companies making any APIs, not just those manufacturing APIs for a designated final product, must have a licence from the SFDA.
+After the heparin scandal of 2008, Beijing issued a white paper stating that pharmaceutical companies making any APIs, not just those manufacturing APIs for a designated final product, must have a license from the SFDA.
 The authorities have also introduced more stringent manufacturing standards.

 However, loopholes remain and legal experts say the tougher framework is not strictly enforced.